Daniel-Nikpayuk/FNFTA/data analysis/README.md

  </tr>
 </table>

-> As a personal note: Why take different interpretations?
-I'm fairly certain (completely certain) professional statisticians know
+As a personal note:

+> Why take different interpretations?
+I'm fairly certain (completely certain) professional statisticians know a trove of
-> best practices, and I hear they often working with "dirty" data (lots of 'NA' values) simply remove the messy data instead of trying
+> best practices, and I hear that when working with "dirty" data (lots of 'NA' values) they simply remove the messy data instead
-> to make it as accurate as possible.
-As a mathematician who has had extensive training with real analysis and its strategy of
+> of trying to make it as accurate as possible.
+As a mathematician who has had training with real analysis and its strategy
-> *bottlenecking concurrency* (limits and continuity), and give the *law of large numbers* and the *central limit theorem* I can
+> of bottlenecking *concurrency* (limits and continuity), and given the *law of large numbers* and the *central limit theorem* I can
-> see why it's likely a best practice simply to drop data---it saves a lot of effort and your results are likely the same anyway
+> see why it's likely a best practice to simply to drop bad data---it saves a lot of effort and your results are likely the same anyway
 > (within reason of just how big/structured your data is of course).
+>
-It's one thing to know this, but I wanted to try it out
+> It's one thing to know this, but I wanted to try it out and see it with my own eyes anyway.
-> and see it with my own eyes anyway.
-I'm an intuitionist after all.
-As expected, the various interpretations are pretty similar.
+> I'm an intuitionist after all.
+As expected, the various interpretations provide pretty similar statistics.

 ## Accountants: